 example, make long tubes for poisonous sticky liquid in this way.
 The same can

 The formation of

 chambers, gaps, or holes in the wall is all the more peculiar since the

 over a hole eaten into the wall so that it would become closed, as seen

 Incidentally, the latter

-proof that the hollow straw aspect is not an attribute of the dead
+phenomenon indicates once more that the hollow straw aspect did not result from partial silicification of the dead

 C.L.
 Powell, N.H.
 Trewin, D. Edwards: Palaeoecology and